If you’re wondering:

 After that, try drawing your own original manga.
 You can start by drawing just 10 pages.
 It doesn’t matter if you think it’s not good or it’s wrong, because the best way to practice is to actually draw manga.

 Would you recommend learning how to draw using digital or analog tools?
 Are analog tools still used in the industry?

-Currently, about 80% of all manga are drawn digitally.
-However, some jump artists still draw in analog.
-So if you like paper and pen and don’t want to work digitally, I think analog is fine.
+K: Currently, about 80% of all manga are drawn digitally.
+However, some [Shonen] Jump artists still draw in analog.
+So, if you like paper and pen and don’t want to work digitally, I think analog is fine.

 How important is going to art school in becoming a professional manga artist?

 It seems to me that people who want to get better at drawing go to art school.
 However, going to art school or manga college does not guarantee that you will become a manga artist.
 So, I don’t think it’s very important.

 As a self-taught artist yourself, is this a path you would recommend?